-1 Introduction
+1. Introduction

 Two decades of vision research have yielded an arsenal of powerful algorithms for object tracking.
-Moving objects can be effectively tracked in real-time from stationary cameras using frame differencing or adaptive background subtraction combined with simple data association techniques [10].
-This approach can be generalized to situations where the video data can be easily stabilized, including purely rotating and zooming cameras, and aerial views that allow scene structure to be modeled as an approximately planar surface [5].
-Modern appearance-based tracking methods such as the mean-shift algorithm use viewpoint-insensitive object appearance models to track objects through non-rigid pose changes without any prior knowledge of scene structure or camera motion [4].
+Moving objects can be effectively tracked in real-time from stationary cameras using frame differencing or adaptive background subtraction combined with simple data association techniques [11].
+This approach can be generalized to situations where the video data can be easily stabilized, including purely rotating and zooming cameras, and aerial views where scene structure is approximately planar [5].
+Modern appearance-based tracking methods such as the mean-shift algorithm use viewpoint-insensitive appearance models to track objects through non-rigid pose changes without any prior knowledge of scene structure or camera motion [4].
 Kalman filter extensions achieve more robust tracking of maneuvering objects through the introduction of statistical models of object and camera motion [2].
 Particle filtering extensions enable tracking through occlusion and clutter by reasoning over a state-space of multiple hypotheses [6].

 Our experience with a variety of tracking methods can be summarized simply: tracking success or failure depends primarily on how distinguishable an object is from its surroundings.
 If the object is very distinctive, we can use a simple tracker to follow it.
-If the object has low-contrast or is camouflaged, we will obtain robust tracking only by imposing a great deal of prior knowl-edge about scene structure or expected motion, and thus tracking success is bought at the price of reduced generality.
+If the object has low-contrast or is camouflaged, we will obtain robust tracking only by imposing a great deal of prior knowledge about scene structure or expected motion, and thus tracking success is bought at the price of reduced generality.

-The degree to which a tracker can discriminate object and background is directly related to the feature space(s) it uses.
+The degree to which a tracker can discriminate object and background is directly related to the feature space(s) used.
 Surprisingly, most tracking applications are conducted using a fixed set of features, determined apriori.
-Preliminary experiments are often run to determine which fixed feature space to use - a good example is work on head tracking using skin color, where many papers evaluate different color spaces to find one in which pixel values for skin cluster most tightly, e.g. [13].
-However, these approaches ignore the fact that it is the ability to distinguish between object and background that is most important, and the background can rarely be specified in advance.
-Furthermore, both foreground and background appearance will change as the target object moves from place to place, so tracking features will also need to adapt.
-Figure 1 illustrates this phenomenon with low contrast imagery of a car traveling through patches of sunlight and shadow.
+Sometimes, preliminary experiments are run to determine which fixed feature space to use - a good example is work on head tracking using skin color, where many papers evaluate different color spaces to find one in which pixel values for skin cluster most tightly, e.g. [14].
+However, these approaches ignore the fact that it is the ability to distinguish between object and background that is most important, and the background can not always be specified in advance.
+Furthermore, both foreground and background appearance will change as the target object moves from place to place, so tracking features also need to adapt.
+Figure 1 illustrates this with low contrast imagery of a car traveling through patches of sunlight and shadow.
 The best feature for tracking the car through sunlight performs poorly in shadow, and vice versa.

 A key issue addressed in this work is on-line, adaptive selection of an appropriate feature space for tracking.
 Our insight is that the feature space that best distinguishes between object and background is the best feature space to use for tracking, and that this choice of feature space will need to be continuously re-evaluated over time to adapt to changing appearances of the tracked object and scene background.
 Target tracking is cast as a local discrimination problem with two classes: foreground and background.
-This point of view opens up a wide range of pattern recognition feature selection techniques that can be potentially adapted for use in tracking.
-An interesting characteristic of target tracking is that foreground and background appearances are constantly changing,
+This point of view opens up a wide range of pattern recognition feature selection techniques that can be adapted for use in tracking.
+An interesting characteristic of target tracking is that foreground and background appearances are constantly changing, albeit gradually.
+Naturally, when class appearance varies, the most discriminating set of features also varies [9].
+The issue of on-line feature selection has rarely been addressed in the literature, especially under the hard constraint of speed required for target tracking.
+The nearest